 Mushrooms belong to the fungi kingdom.

-Mushrooms are non-flowering plants and are best thought of as nature’s recyclers.
+Mushrooms are best thought of as nature’s recyclers.

 Mushrooms convert dead organic matter into humus and then converts humus into life supporting nutrients.

 In soil science, humus (coined 1790–1800; from the Latin humus: earth, ground) refers to the fraction of soil organic matter that is amorphous and without the "cellular cake structure characteristic of plants, micro-organisms or animal